elegant-scipy/elegant-scipy/markdown/ch7.markdown

 are trying to find the lowest point.
-That analogy immediately highlights one of the hard parts of this problem: if you are standing in any valley, with mountains surrounding you, how do you know whether you are in the lowest valley, or whether the valley is perhaps surrounded by *even taller* mountains?
+That analogy immediately highlights one of the hard parts of this problem: if you are standing in any valley, with mountains surrounding you, how do you know whether you are in the lowest valley, or whether this valley just seems low because it is surrounded by particularly tall mountains?
 In optimization parlance: how do you know whether you are trapped in a *local minimum*?
 Most of the optimization algorithms available make some attempt to address the issue[^line_search].